rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 In the pre-processing part we will be doing following:

 - As the size/resolution of the images remain different we need to resize the images to the same scale.
 Therefore, studying the input requirements of the VGG-16, we know that it requires an image of the size 224.
 As the reason we are resizing the images of the data to 255 along with a center crop of 224 as needed fr VGG16.

-- Also, as mentioned above, we will augment the data to increase the number of images.
-In data augmentation, we will be increasing the number of images through transformations of the image.
-The transformations such as rotation, translation, etc are performed so that the number of images are increased.
+- Also, as mentioned above, we will augment the data to increase the robustness of the model.
+In data augmentation, we will be increasing the robustness of the model through transformations of the image by rearranging information at different orientations.
+The transformations such as rotation, translation, etc are performed so that the the model is robust to classifiy the images having informations at different orientations.

+The training data is augmented for the custom model using the augmentation techniques such as rotation and flip.
+The rotation of image is made to certain angle of 10 degrees and images are flipped horizontally to increase the qulaity of robustness of the model to classify the images containing infomration at different orientations.

 ### Implementation
-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 The metric of evaluation used to test the model's performance is accuracy.
 The determination of accuracy plays a huge role as we need to satisfy the pre-set conditions in prior.
 The conditions are as follows:
 - The custom model should have a test accuracy greater than 10%